- RW’s Best Stories From the Boston Marathon Boston Marathon is 7:47.

 The change to a fall date and smaller field size are not the only concessions the race is making to the pandemic.
 The start will be rolling, with runners given appointment times, instead of going off in waves.
 Entrants will be charged an additional $25 fee to support efforts to mitigate the spread of the coronavirus.
 Participants will have the opportunity to buy registration insurance.
 There will be no athletes’ village at the start in Hopkinton.

-Health & Injuries?
-Des Linden, We may earn commission from links on this page, but we only recommend products we back.
+We may earn commission from links on this page, but we only recommend products we back?
+Des Linden, No matter what you need to improve in your running life.

 Boston Marathon Qualifying Standards

-Sarah Lorge Butler is a writer and editor living in Eugene, Oregon, and her stories about the sport, its trends, and fascinating individuals have appeared in Runner’s World Sarah Lorge Butler, Run Your Butt Off! and Walk Your Butt Off!
+RW’s Best Stories From the Boston Marathon is a writer and editor living in Eugene, Oregon, and her stories about the sport, its trends, and fascinating individuals have appeared in Runner’s World RW’s Best Stories From the Boston Marathon, Run Your Butt Off! and Walk Your Butt Off!